enricodias/emailValidator/README.md

 The registered providers will be used in sequence until one of them returns a valid response.
 This is especially useful if you want a provider to act as a failover.

-UserCheck is enabled by default.
+UserCheck is enabled by default and works without an API key, but you can provide one to use higher rate limits.

 ```php
 $MailboxLayer = new \enricodias\EmailValidator\ServiceProviders\MailboxLayer('API_KEY');